Gizo, Solomon Islands

 Gizo is the capital of the Western Province in Solomon Islands.
-With a population of 7,177 (as of 2019), it is the second largest town in the country.
+With a population of 7,177 (as of 2019), it is the third largest town in the country.
 It is situated on Ghizo Island approximately 380 km west-northwest of the capital, Honiara, and is just southwest of the larger island of Kolombangara.

 Gizo has a small landing strip on the nearby island of Nusatupe to the north east of the town, making it relatively developed compared to other settlements in the general vicinity.
 These days Gizo is a tourism centre with diving and surfing being popular activities.

 History

 This area of Solomon Islands has had a history of headhunting.
 According to local stories the Gizo tribe were notorious in this activity.
 As a consequence the surrounding local tribes took the unusual step of joining together to obliterate the Gizo tribe.
 The stories further relate that the only survivors were a Gizo woman and her son.

 This event led to Ghizo island being declared as a property of the state, rather than the usual customary ownership prevalent in much of the rest of the Solomons.
 As a secondary consequence becoming an administrative and business centre because of the relative ease with which registered land titles could be obtained.

+In January 1900, Arthur Mahaffy, the Deputy Commissioner to the Resident Commissioner Charles Morris Woodford, established a government station at Gizo, with orders to suppress headhunting in New Georgia and neighbouring islands.